 Go Green!
-A Complete Guide to Eco-friendly Marine Composting Toilets
+A Complete Guide to Eco-Friendly Marine Composting Toilets

 Okay, we need to talk about toilets.
 Not pretty I know, but for liveaboards, they're essential for a comfortable onboard experience.
 Whether you sail, cruise or barge, toilets are a big deal when it comes to boats.

 What Are the Advantages of Composting Toilets?

 The fluids are emptied traditionally, via a disposal point.
 However, because urine contains potassium, phosphorous and nitrogen (three of the essential elements to plant growth) just like peeing in the bushes, you can dispose of the liquids by the bank side (as long as it's away from popular spots).
+Remember common courtesy.

 Composting toilets also have a fan, which aerates the chamber where the waste gets stored.
-The fan has two functions; it speeds up the drying process, and in turn, the composting process, and it helps to stop any odors from escaping back into the boat.
+The fan has two functions; it speeds up the drying process, and in turn, the composting process.
+It helps to stop any odors from escaping back into the boat.

 What Are the Disadvantages of a Composting Toilet?

 If you compare them to a cassette toilet, for example, a standard cassette toilet will set you back between $70 and $200.
 A decent composting toilet will cost somewhere in the region of $1000 to $2000.
 Ouch!
 That's quite a difference.

 Why spend all those dollars on a composting toilet?
 Well, think about the ongoing task of emptying the cassette, for one thing.

 Cassette toilets may be cheap, but they're not very convenient, especially on longer journeys.
 They tend to smell, and the chamber where the waste collects isn't significant.